 replica, by setting the system variable

 MySQL 8.0.26) or

 MySQL 8.0.26) to a value greater than 0.
 When you do this on a

 multi-source replica, each channel on the replica has the specified

 number of applier threads, plus a coordinator thread to manage them.

 You cannot configure the number of applier threads for individual

 From MySQL 8.0, multi-source replicas can be configured with replication filters on specific replication channels.
-Channel specific replication filters can be used when the same database or table is present on multiple source servers, and you only need the replica to replicate it from one source.
+Channel specific replication filters can be used when the same database or table is present on multiple sources, and you only need the replica to replicate it from one source.
 For GTID-based replication, if the same transaction might arrive from multiple sources (such as in a diamond topology), you must ensure the filtering setup is the same on all channels.
 For more information, see Section 5.5.4, “Replication Channel Based Filters”.